 What’s going on with WRITING?

-Over the course of a week, or maybe two, our English lessons include reading and researching time, the creation of word banks, planning and structuring time and independent writing.
+Often using a really good quality whole-class book as a stimulus, over the course of a week, or maybe two, our English lessons include: reading and researching time, the creation of word banks, exploration of grammar features of similar texts, planning and structuring time and independent writing.
 There is then a very important further lesson for appraising, editing and revising work.
-Sometimes there is even a final part of the process, known to us as publishing, where pupils focus on their handwriting and presentation skills.
+Sometimes there is a final part of the process - publishing - where pupils focus on their handwriting and presentation skills.
+We write about all kinds of interesting things and for all kinds of different purposed and audiences.
+More often than not, writing outcomes are linked with the many exciting topics taught across the school.

 There are so many aspects to successful writing.
 And that is why we continue to use the Rainbow Grammar approach to help children understand how sentences are structured.
-We teach spelling and handwriting throughout the school, and of course we are fortunate enough to have our own library of wonderful books to inspire children.
+Spelling is taught throughout the school and our Sounds and Syllables method of spelling builds on and further develops the children's knowledge of phonics acquired in Key Stage 1.